 All teachers are members of a grade level Professional Learning Community (PLC) and of a vertical PLC.
-These learning communities meet regularly to analyze student achievement data and develop common assessments.
+These learning communities meet regularly to analyze student achievement data and develop common summative and formative assessments.
 Teachers value each other's input on instructional practices and have an active voice in the conversations of the PLC.
 Norms are created by the PLCs and implemented with fidelity during each meeting.
-Representatives from each PLC works with administration to share concerns and successes.
+Representatives from each PLC work with administration to share concerns and successes.
 PLCs create a unified, collaborative faculty committed to improving instruction and student achievement.

 Grade levels have common planning time each day and monthly staff meetings have been replaced with time for the vertical PLCs to meet and analyze data.
-The professional conversations during the vertical PLCs highlight the progression of student achievement across all grade levels.
+Professional conversations during vertical PLCs highlight the progression of student achievement across all grade levels.